-Brewmaster Monk Tank Rotation, Cooldowns, and Abilities — Dragonflight 10.2
+Brewmaster Monk Tank Rotation, Cooldowns, and Abilities — The War Within (11.0.7)

 On this page, you will learn how to optimize the rotation of your Brewmaster Monk, depending on the type of damage you will be tanking.
 We also have advanced sections about cooldowns, procs, etc. in order to maximize your survivability and DPS.
-All our content is updated for World of Warcraft — Dragonflight 10.2.
+All our content is updated for World of Warcraft — The War Within (11.0.7).

 Welcome to the Rotation section of our Brewmaster Monk guide.
 If you came here without first checking over the Spell List/Glossary, it is recommended that you do so.
 Understanding what your spells and abilities do will make it easier to consider where they stand in the topics discussed here.

-To begin, please select the options on the following table that represent your chosen active and passive talents.
-For convenience, all talents suggested in our "default" build have been pre-selected, and you may easily switch to the talent configurations of our other recommended builds by using the buttons above the table.
-Other options not shown in this list will not alter the rotation enough to be mentioned:
+To begin, please select the options on the following tables that represent your chosen talents.
+For convenience, all talents suggested in our "Delves & Open-World" build have been pre-selected.
+Other options not shown in this list are either always taken or will not alter the rotation enough to be mentioned.

 ---|---|